nappalion/InstagramClone/README.md

 The following **required** functionality is completed:

-- [ ] User can sign up to create a new account using Parse authentication.
+- [x] User can sign up to create a new account using Parse authentication.
 - [ ] User can log in and log out of his or her account.
 - [ ] The current signed in user is persisted across app restarts.
 - [ ] User can take a photo, add a caption, and post it to "Instagram".

 The following **optional** features are implemented:

-- [ ] User sees app icon in home screen and styled bottom navigation view
+- [ ] User sees app icon in home screen and styled launch screen that looks like the real Instagram page.
 - [ ] Style the feed to look like the real Instagram feed.
 - [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse.